Skip to main content

 STAY

-Stay with the person until responding staff or emergency personnel arrives and you have been told your assistance is no longer needed.
+In place with the person until responding staff or emergency personnel arrives and they inform the student caller that their assistance is no longer needed.

 COOPERATE

-Cooperate with responding staff or emergency personnel, including all requests for information and assistance.
+With responding staff or emergency personnel, including all requests for information and assistance.
+This also includes cooperation with any post-incident follow-up by the university.

 Northwestern Students Taking Responsible Action